bespokejs/generator-bespoke/README.md

 The boilerplate project includes a [Gulp](http://gulpjs.com) build system, a preview server with [LiveReload](http://livereload.com), [Jade](http://jade-lang.com) and [Stylus](http://learnboost.github.io/stylus) compilation, a [GitHub Pages](http://pages.github.com) deployment task, and .

-Optionally, PDFs of your presentation can be generated using [bespoke-pdf](https://github.com/davidmarkclements/bespoke-pdf).
-This will mean a 100mb+ download (for nw.js) but it's cached once for all bespoke projects.

 Additionally, your generated presentation includes the following [Bespoke.js plugins](https://github.com/markdalgleish/bespoke.js#plugins) based on your configuration:

  - [bespoke-bullets](https://github.com/markdalgleish/bespoke-bullets)